2017 Camp information and registration now open!

 STEM Career Explorations Coding, Earth and Space Sciences, Engineering, Health, Life Sciences, Physical Sciences and Video Game Design (Grades 10-12)

 STEM Outreach collaborates with other programs across the NIU campus.
-All listing of NIU's Summer Camps will be available soon.

 Additional Camp Information